-Rock County
+County Government

-Rock County, comprised of 20 Towns, three Villages, and six Cities, is governed by a Board of Supervisors, consisting of 29 elected members representing the County's various geographical regions.
+A County Board of Supervisors consisting of 29 elected members represents the County's various geographical regions.
 The County Board of Supervisors, headed by a Chair, sets the County's long-term policies by creating, modifying, or repealing County ordinances, approving the County budget, and staffing various committees governing the County's services.
 The Board of Supervisors also appoints a County Administrator, responsible for overseeing the daily operations of County services.
-The Town is within Rock County.
-The County has fixed boundaries, and its long-range planning interests include preservation of productive agricultural lands and responsible housing, commercial, and light development in appropriate, designated locations.
+There are 20 Towns, three Villages, and six Cities within Rock County, each with their own ordinances and zoning codes.
+The County has fixed boundaries and its long-range planning interests include preservation of productive agricultural lands and the encouragement of responsible housing, commercial and light industrial development in appropriate, designated locations.
+Rock County administers the Floodplain, Wetland and Shoreland regulations for the entire County.
+Various County departments offer services within the Town of Harmony, including the following that provide services related to land use: